 \subsection{Riemann-Roch}

 ~\\

 Riemann-Roch on Deligne-Mumford stacks was first proved in \cite{Toe99}.
-Later, \cite{Edi12} gives a simpler proof based on the equivariant localization theorem.
-In our paper, we will follow the notations of inertia stacks used in the appendix of \cite{Tse10}, which is essentially same as \cite[Section 4]{Edi12}.
+Later, \cite{Edi12} gave a simpler proof based on the equivariant localization theorem.
+In our paper, we will follow the notation of inertia stacks used in the appendix of \cite{Tse10}, which is essentially same as \cite[Section 4]{Edi12}.